LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 ![hoffman_encoding_12.png](/assets/post3/hoffman_encoding_12.png)

-Now that we know how hoffman encoding works, let's jump back into the coding project.
+Now that we know how huffman encoding works, let's jump back into the coding project.
 Deciding on what to use as a dataset to create these encodings was certainly a challenge.
 I knew I wanted to use something fun, so I eventually landed on the idea to look at a popular book.
 The book series I eventually went with was Harry Potter.